solipsse/AS-A2-COMPUTERSCIENCE/Processor.md

 	- the address in the PC is incremented and the cycle repeat
 - ## Von neumann
 	- has a CPU which has direct access memory
-	- use "stored program" concept, where data and program are both stored
+	- use "stored program" concept, where data and program are both stored on the same media
 	- the stored program consist of instructions which CPU executes sequentially
+	- **component**
+		- registers
+		- buses
+		- CU
+		- ALU
+		- system clock
+		- IAS